darkzeber/BDO-Planner/README.md

 The following data/features are still outstanding/being developed.

-  - Add non-conbat related gems and gear (like fishing and crafting items).
+  - Add costumes pieces &amp; alchemy stones
-  - We're currently looking into getting icons added to items
+  - Add non-conbat related gems and gear (like fishing and crafting items)

 ## Hidden Stats

-Hidden stats (like accuracy increase on Yuria) will not be included in the calculation as I don't know where I can find information on how it scales.
+Hidden stats (like accuracy increase on Yuria) will not be included in the calculation as we don't know actual reliable values, although we will be trying to put something in to indicate those stats exist.

 ## Support / Feedback / Issues